GeorgeSolorio/appStoreClone/README.md

 | Today                  | This folder consits of files that help display information on the Today Tab  | TodayAppFullScreenHeaderCell, BaseTodayCell, MultipleAppCell, TodayAppFullScreenDescriptionCell, TodayAppFullScreenHeaderCell, TodayCell, TodayMutipleAppsCell |

 ## Controller 🕹
-You can find the controller classes in the [Controller](https://github.com/GeorgeSolorio/appStoreClone/tree/master/appStoreClone/Controller) folder.
+You can find the controller classes in the [Controller](https://github.com/GeorgeSolorio/appStoreClone/tree/master/appStoreClone/Controller) folder
 | Controllers              | Description                                    |
 | -------------------------|:-----------------------------------------------|
 | App                      | This folder helps initialize and display the app's tab view.
 Using tools from SwiftUI for its collection view and displaying details about apps in the scroll view|